DipikaJothinathan/Python-pandas/README.md

 -> Identify the schools with top math results </br>
 -> Look at how performance varies by borough </br>
 -> Find top ten performing schools </br>

-**TV Data** </br>
-Data manipulation and visualization to explore a television broadcast dataset from the Super Bowl